 Director of the National Galleries of Berlin

 Udo Kittelman.
-Photo: Juliane Eirich © Staatliche Museen zu Berlin, Nationalgalerie
+Photo courtesy of Juliane Eirich, © Staatliche Museen zu Berlin, Nationalgalerie.

 “Start with a walk through the Gardens of Charlottenburg Palace.
 Then head across the street to the Collection Scharf Gerstenberg, with its collection of Surrealists, and to the Museum Berggruen, to view masterpieces by Picasso, Matisse and more.
 For a break visit its garden, which features the bronze sculpture United Enemies by Thomas Schütte.
 Nearby there’s a hidden gem: the Keramik-Museum, with temporary exhibitions of ceramics.
 Housed inside an 18th century burgher’s house, it is a reminder of a more pastoral era.
 Finally, go to the Dorotheenstadt cemetery, where Karl Friedrich Schinkel, Bertolt Brecht and John Heartfield are buried.
 After sunset, the chapel glows from the light of an installation by James Turrell.”

-Artistic Director of the Volksbühne theatre and former director of Tate Modern, London, and the Haus der Kunst, Munich
+Former director of Tate Modern, London, the Haus der Kunst, Munich and the Volksbühne theatre

 “My favourite Berlin museum is the Bode Museum at the tip of the Museumsinsel.
 The Georg Kolbe Museum is a jewel in the Berlin museum landscape on the outskirts of the Grunewald forest.
 Kolbe's sculptures form an unparalleled dialogue with architecture.
 Photographer Wolfgang Tillmans' tiny art space Between Bridges, at the Keithstrasse in Charlottenburg, connects work by forgotten photo auteurs to experimental graphic design and music.
 Another photographer, Nina Pohl, uses a famous DDR hang out, the Schinkel Pavillon, for experimental projects.
 I realise how much I appreciate good art in good architecture.
 Collector Axel Haubrok and architect Arno Brandlhuber have reworked the Fahrbereitschaft [the former GDR motor pool] to create public art spaces—but don’t expect spectacle at the Haubrok Foundation, it’s hard core conceptual art in a hard core environment.”

-Installation view of Pierre Klossowski's Roberte Ce Soir Schinkel at the Schinkel Pavillon (2017).
-Courtesy of the Schinkel Pavillon.
+Pierre Klossowski's Roberte Ce Soir Schinkel at the Schinkel Pavillon (2017).
 Photo: Andrea Rossetti. © Pierre Klossowski

 Collector and Founder of the Sammlung Boros